craigbruenderman/automation-class/Lab_Guide.md

 \pagebreak

 # Python Intro Lab

+## Check Python installation and determine versions

-In this lab, we'll see which Python version are installed where
+In this lab, we'll see which Python version are installed at which locations on the jumpbox.

 * Open a terminal on your jumpbox and issue the following commands
 ```bash